Create a Geo-Replicated Conflict-free Replicated Database (CRDB)

 Direct your browser to the web UI of one of the RS clusters that will host the CRDB.
 Under the databases tab, choose the Redis database with Deployment type set to Geo-Distributed.

 On the create database page, click the show advanced option link.
 There are some key differences in the creation process between CRDBs and standard Redis database creation.

 - Intra-cluster Replication is required for each Participating Cluster to be included in a CRDB.
 This is due to how the intercluster replication process, called syncer, always reads off slaves and not masters.
 Therefore slaves must exist.
 In the interface, you will see that you cannot change this option and if not possible, the creation will error.

 - The eviction policy can only be set to noeviction for CRDBs.

 - Participating Clusters section is where you define the clusters that will host member CRDBs and the admin user account to connect to each cluster.

 A CRDB is a global database made up of separate databases spanning multiple clusters, when creating a new CRDB you must configure which clusters are to host members of the CRDB.
 On the Participating Clusters list, add two or more clusters using the + icon.
 For each cluster, use the service account and password created earlier for the admin account.
 Make sure to use port 8080 for this configuration.

 Then click Activate to create your new Conflict-Free Replicated Database.

-Once activated, the Redis Enterprise Pack cluster will authenticate and communicate with each of the listed Participating Clusters on your behalf via Rest API and the service account.
-RP will create a member database on each cluster, join it to the CRDB, and commence replication.
+Once activated, the Redis Enterprise Software cluster will authenticate and communicate with each of the listed Participating Clusters on your behalf via Rest API and the service account.
+RS will create a member database on each cluster, join it to the CRDB, and commence replication.
 If you view any Participating Cluster individually, you should see the new database created as a member of the CRDB.